doug/rendercan/readme.md

 The extension will temporarily override Date and performance.now so that time moves at 60fps constantly so that the output images are always consistent.
 Note: this can look like your project is animating slowly, but that is just so that the output frames are 60fps.
 Final note, frames are output on a requestAnimationFrame.

+To get the browser window to your desired size open devtools in Chrome, press escape, go to the emulation tab and there is a parameter for setting the screen size explicitly.

 There is a current bug when when the file size gets to >4.6Gb it runs out of temporary storage and stops recording.
 If someone has ideas on how to fix it please submit a pull request.

 Thanks,<br>